ericxu88/ericxu88/README.md

 # eric xu

-applied Math + cs at brown.
+applied math + cs at brown.

 now: thinking about representation learning, causality, self-supervised methods. some agent infra on the side.